Esri/arcgis-viewer-silverlight/README.md

 Additionally, the directory specified must be [configured as a virtual directory in IIS](http://technet.microsoft.com/en-us/library/cc771804%28v=WS.10%29.aspx) and must have write permissions granted to the identity under which the Application Builder's web service runs.
 When debugging from Visual Studio, the web server process (iisexpress.exe) generally runs under the identity of the logged-in user.

-Finally, to ensure the ability to deploy Viewer Applications, the machine that is targeted for deployment should have a [*crossdomain.xml* file](http://www.adobe.com/devnet/articles/crossdomain_policy_file_spec.html) that permits requests from the Application Builder's URL.
+Finally, to ensure the ability to deploy Viewer Applications, the machine that is targeted for deployment may require a [*clientaccesspolicy.xml*](http://msdn.microsoft.com/en-us/library/cc197955%28v=vs.95%29.aspx) or [*crossdomain.xml* file](http://www.adobe.com/devnet/articles/crossdomain_policy_file_spec.html) that permits requests from the Application Builder's URL.
 When debugging from Visual Studio, this will generally be `http://localhost:<port number>/default.aspx`.
 The *crossdomain.xml* file may be modified to explicitly allow this domain, or wildcards may be used to permit broader access that is inclusive of this domain.

 Note also that, if you are deploying applications while debugging in Visual Studio, and the deployment directory for your applications is within the root directory of IIS (wwwroot), you may need to run Visual Studio as an administrator.
 This is because User Access Control (UAC) on Windows requires administrator privileges to write to this location.